spences10/scottspence.com/posts/2021/04/28/obs-ndi-two-screen-capture/index.md

 ## Burn

-The issue for me was that I didn't have the WiFi bandwidth to stream it.
-It wasn't until I started the stream that I saw the majority of the stream was buffering whilst my WiFi crumbled under the load of sharing the output from the two devices.
+The issue for me was that I didn't have the Wi-Fi bandwidth to stream it.
+It wasn't until I started the stream that I saw the majority of the stream was buffering whilst my Wi-Fi crumbled under the load of sharing the output from the two devices.

 ## Another way